68 percent of online activity begins with queries in search engines like Google or Bing.

-You can learn more about the search traffic statistics shown in this tool in Google AdWords Help.
+You can learn more about the search traffic statistics shown in this tool in Google Ads Help.

 If you want a simple method to see a broader or narrower range of keywords, you can select this option in the filters on the left side of your screen.

 You can also select specific Match Types by clicking the “Modify search” tab and scrolling down to the “Plan your budget and get forecasts” option.

 Inputting your search term with the added punctuation will change the traffic volume for Global and Local Monthly Searches based on the approximation of traffic that a keyword gets on Google.

 - Broad – The sum of the search volumes for the keyword idea, related grammatical forms, synonyms, and related words.
 If you were doing PPC and targeted the broad match for social media, ads would show with any searches including social or media.
 Organic results would include the same.

 - [Exact] The search volume for that keyword idea.
 If you were doing PPC and targeted the exact match for social media, ads would only show if someone typed in social media but not any other variation of that phrase.

 - “Phrase” – The sum of the search volumes for all terms that include that whole phrase.
 If you were doing PPC and targeted the phrase match for pizza dough, ads would show for anyone who typed in social media, with or without additional keywords such as social media marketing or about social media.
 Organic results would include only results including the exact phrase social media.

 You can learn more about match types (and some additional ones not on this list) in Ads Help.